GonzalezLab/Dmelanogaster_Copper/README.md

 1. **Kaplan-Meier** folder: `data_to_kaplan.pl` script to create input for survival analysis.
 File `example.tab` is the input and `example_outputKM.tab` is the output.
 2. **Kaplan-Meier** folder: `survival.R` R script to analyse mortality data using output of `data_to_kaplan.pl` as input (Kaplan-Meier plots and log rank test in R)

+**Gut acidity analyses**
+Scripts and data to perform the chi-square and post-hoc tests

+**Feeding analyses**
+Scripts and data to perform the t-tests

 # Reference

 Green et al., (2021) The genomic basis of copper tolerance in *Drosophila* is shaped by a complex interplay of regulatory and environmental factors ([BioRxiv](https://www.biorxiv.org/content/10.1101/2021.07.12.452058v1)).